Subcubic Coin Tossing in Asynchrony without PKI: Abstract

 We consider an asynchronous network of $n$ parties connected to each other via secure channels, up to $t$ of which are byzantine.
 We study common coin tossing, a task where the parties try to agree on an unpredictable random value, with some chance of failure due to the byzantine parties' influence.
-Coin tossing is a well known and often studied task due to its use in byzantine agreement.
+Coin tossing is a well-known and often-studied task due to its use in byzantine agreement.

-In this work, we present an adaptively secure committee-based method to roughly speaking turn strong but costly common coins into cheaper but lower-quality ones.
-For all $k > 2$ and $\varepsilon > 0$, we show how to use a strong (very rarely failing) coin that costs $\widetilde{O}(n^k)$ bits of communication to get a cheaper coin that costs $\widetilde{O}(\varepsilon^{-2k}n^{3 - 2/k})$ bits of communication.
-This latter coin tolerates $\varepsilon n$ fewer byzantine parties than the former, and it fails with an arbitrarily small constant probability.
+In this work, we present a committee-based method to transform strong (rarely failing) binary common coins into weaker ones that asymptotically require less communication.
+For any $k > 2$ and $\varepsilon > 0$, we can transform a strong binary coin that costs $\widetilde{O}(n^k)$ bits of communication into a weak binary coin that costs $\widetilde{O}(\varepsilon^{-2k}n^{3 - 2/k})$ bits.
+This latter coin tolerates $\varepsilon n$ fewer byzantine parties than the strong coin it is based on, and it fails with an arbitrarily small constant probability.